QuietMisdreavus/quietmisdreavus.net/hire-me.md

   suggestion, as an accelerated introduction to Haskell.
 Afterward, i picked up the book [Building Git] and worked through the first third or so of it, writing it in Haskell instead of the book's native Ruby.
 [I posted my code online.][haskgit]
-* Dove "Way Too Deep" into Vim configuration and script-writing, updating [my personal Vim configuration][vimfiles] and culminating in exporting a [custom status-line and tab-line][ghostline] and [a personal MRU-list script][mru] into separate plugins.
+* Dove way too deep into Vim configuration and script-writing, updating [my personal Vim configuration][vimfiles] and culminating in exporting a [custom status-line and tab-line][ghostline] and [a personal MRU-list script][mru] into separate plugins.
 * Revisited [the Twitter library i wrote][egg-mode] and added [several major features and